 To make choux pastry, preheat the oven to 355 degrees F/180 degrees C.

-Take parchment paper and, with a pencil, draw 12 circles of about 1.5 inches/4.5 cm in diameter.
-Then turn the paper over and place it on a baking sheet/s.
+Take parchment paper and draw 12 circles about 1.5 inches (4.5 cm_ in diameter with a pencil.
+Then, turn the paper over and place it on a baking sheet.

 Combine water, butter cut into small cubes, and salt in a medium saucepan.
 Bring to medium-high heat and wait till the mixture boils.